The night before James Sissom got married in March, he awoke gasping for air as if there was a plastic bag over his head.

 "In between photos I would try to warm up," she said.
 "It was definitely cold and I was just trying to think, 'OK, I'll never get to do this again.'"

-In one stunning photo, the couple stands in front of a clearing, Jason staring afar, Ashley gazing at the camera.
+In one stunning photo, the couple stands in front of a clearing, James staring afar, Ashley gazing at the camera.
 Behind them are the frozen mountains dusted with snow among the clouds.

 Ashley admitted she was worried how the photos would turn out.